qvantel/orcd-generator/README.md

 ### Changing trend settings

 A trend is represented by a json file.
-There are 3 main parts to the json file, the name for the trend, the service type used (mms, sms, data, voice) and a list of points.
+There are three main parts to the json file, the name for the trend, the service type used (mms, sms, data, voice) and a list of points.
 Each point is representing a value of how many cdrs should be generated at a certain point in time.

 ### Changing Country settingst